Planning your first trip to a water park? Use these tried-and-true tactics for an easy, fun, and tear-free day with the kids.

 1. Make sure there’s enough for everyone to do.

 Water parks can be heavy on the thrill rides for older kids, which may not be suitable if you have pre-schoolers.
-Check the park's website in advance for info on the attractions.
-We were thrilled to find that the Ocean Breeze Waterpark in Virginia Beach had multiple play spaces for toddlers, including a miniature lazy river.
+Check the park’s website in advance for information on age-specific attractions.

 2. Get there early.

-Arrive when it opens so you can claim lounge chairs, and ride the choice water slides to avoid long lines later.
+Arrive when the water park opens so you can claim lounge chairs and ride the choice waterslides to avoid long lines later.
 Conversely, go at the very end of the day.
-While we stayed at the Six Flags Great Escape Lodge in Lake George, N.Y., its indoor water park, White Water Bay, was open until 10pm.
+When we stayed at the Six Flags Great Escape Lodge in Lake George, New York, for example, its indoor water park, White Water Bay, remained open until 10 p.m.

 3. Sunscreen for indoor parks?
 Yes.

-Obviously, you need to apply sunscreen at an outdoor water park every few hours, because it wears off in the water.
+Obviously, you need to apply sunscreen at an outdoor water park every few hours because it wears off in the water.
 But you may also need it an indoor park, depending on the type of roof.
-At both Six Flags Great Escape and the Kalahari Resort indoor water park in Sandusky, Ohio, signs advised that the "Texlon" roof allowed for sunbathing.
+At both Six Flags Great Escape and Kalahari Resorts, signs advise that the Texlon roof allows for sunbathing.

 4. Set up a meeting place.